dtmilano/viaduc/README.md

 ```

 # simplest
-The simplest Viaduc usage program instantiates a `Viaduc` object, like this
+The simplest Viaduc program instantiates a `Viaduc` object, like this

 ```
 #! /usr/bin/env python3